-- The Dean of Students shall review the written appeal to determine if it meets one of the stated criteria for an appeal. - If the appeal is not based on one of the above criteria, the Dean of Students shall notify the student of such and deny the appeal. - If the appeal meets criteria, the Dean of Students will convene the College Review Board. - The members of the College Review Board shall be: - One representative from the faculty appointed by the Vice President for Academic Life - The Registrar - One staff member appointed by the President - o The College Review board could elect to have a representative from the Office of Student Life present to present findings from the conduct body. - The Dean of Students shall serve as a non-voting chair of the Committee. - o Three committee members are required for a quorum for all meetings. - The College Review Board shall meet within three (3) business days to consider and decide on the appeal. - The College Review Board shall consider all documentation and information from all applicable sources in reaching their decision. - The College Review Board will not rehear the case, but will use available information to determine if the appeal has merit. - A decision to grant an appeal shall be on the basis of a consensus. - Upon reaching a decision, the Dean of Students shall within two (2) business days notify the student and applicable offices of the decision via email. - The decision of the College Review Board is final in all cases.
+- The Dean of Students or Vice President of Enrollment shall review the written appeal to determine if it meets one of the stated criteria for an appeal. - If the appeal is not based on one of the above criteria, the Dean of Students or Vice President of Enrollment shall notify the student of such and deny the appeal. - If the appeal meets criteria, the Dean of Students or Vice President of Enrollment have the option to convene the College Review Board. - The members of the College Review Board can include the following: - One representative from the faculty appointed by the Vice President for Academic Life - The Registrar - One staff member appointed by the President

+- o The College Review board could elect to have a representative from the Office of Student Life present to present findings from the conduct body. - o The Dean of Students shall serve as a non-voting chair of the Committee. - o Three committee members are required for a quorum for all meetings. - The College Review Board shall meet within three (3) business days to consider and decide on the appeal. - The College Review Board shall consider all documentation and information from all applicable sources in reaching their decision. - The College Review Board will not rehear the case, but will use available information to determine if the appeal has merit. - A decision to grant an appeal shall be on the basis of a consensus. - Upon reaching a decision, the Dean of Students shall within two (2) business days notify the student and applicable offices of the decision via email. - The decision of the College Review Board is final in all cases.